Exclusion limits on Dark Matter-Neutrino Scattering Cross-section: Boosted Dark matter flux

 \section{Boosted Dark matter flux}

-Cold dark matter (DM) particles get boosted after getting hit by cosmic ray electrons and DSNB.
-We calculated the flux of the boosted DM using the cosmic ray electron and neutrino fluxes discussed at Sec.~\ref{Sec:neutrino_flux} following~\cite{Bringmann:2018cvk,Ema:2018bih,Cappiello:2018hsu}.
+Cold dark matter (DM) particles get boosted after getting hit by cosmic ray electrons and DSNB. { We assume that the DM-electrons or DM-neutrinos scattering cross-section is constant as a function of center of mass energy.} We calculated the flux of the boosted DM using the cosmic ray electron and neutrino fluxes discussed at Sec.~\ref{Sec:neutrino_flux} following~\cite{Bringmann:2018cvk,Ema:2018bih,Cappiello:2018hsu}.

 For $i$-DM scattering ($i=e,\nu$), the energy transfer to the cold DM by the CR electron/DSNB is given by \bea T_{\chi} &=& T_{\chi}^{max} \left( \frac{ 1 - \cos \theta }{2}\right)\nonumber \\ T_{\chi}^{max} &=& \frac{\left(T_i\right)^2+ 2 T_i m_i }{T_i+ \left(m_i +m_{\chi} \right)^2/\left(2 m_{\chi} \right)} \eea where $\theta$ is the scattering angle at the centre of momentum frame.